ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/formatting.md

 *   [Examples](https://github.com/ampproject/amp.dev/tree/future/pages/content/amp-dev/documentation/examples)
 *   [Guides & tutorials](https://github.com/ampproject/amp.dev/tree/future/pages/content/amp-dev/documentation/guides-and-tutorials)

 There are several other documents that are imported to amp.dev from AMPHTML.
-They are [listed in this file](https://github.com/ampproject/amp.dev/blob/future/platform/config/imports/spec.json)._ If you update any of these documents in the amp.dev repository it will be re-written on the next build_.
+They are [listed in this file](https://github.com/ampproject/amp.dev/blob/future/platform/config/imports/spec.json).
+Don't update these documents in the amp.dev repository – your changes will get overwritten on subsequent builds!

 ## Frontmatter